uran246/kafka-connect-smt-topic-router/README.md

 # kafka-connect-smt-TopicRouter
-A simple SMT to manipulate the index name using a document field.
+A simple SMT to manipulate the topicname using a document field.